Welcome to Kaiyi Ji's Homepage

 I am particularly interested in the intersection of optimization, machine learning, and deep learning, from both theoretical and algorithmic perspectives.
 My current focus is on:

-• Applications: We seek to ground our algorithmic designs in real-world conditions by actively collaborating with experts in robotics, ad recommendation, and natural language processing.
+• Applications: We seek to ground our algorithmic designs in real-world conditions by collaborating with experts in robotics, ad recommendation, and natural language processing.

 Recent News!